Master in the Study of Law

 A World-Class Legal Education for Non-Lawyers

 The University of Georgia School of Law Master in the Study of Law (M.S.L.) program provides an unparalleled educational opportunity for anyone seeking a greater understanding of the law, but not interested in becoming an attorney.
-The program can be completed at the main campus in Athens, its facility in Atlanta, or a combination of the two locations.

 In today’s highly regulated, legislated, and litigated work environments, the knowledge gained through the M.S.L. program is a worthwhile investment in your future.
 While receiving the degree does not make you eligible to take the bar exam or practice law, it provides an advantage that can be leveraged for success across a broad range of industries.